krewskatee/movie_challenge/README.md

 You will have the user start their program by typing `ruby runner.rb` into the home folder from terminal.

+> Side Note: I have built the code using the `Nokogiri` gem that grabs current movies and times from a nearby theater.
+Do not change the code in `movie_loader.rb`.

-Your system should be able to take in the details of each movie from the movie_list.json file and calculate a start and end time of each showing that abides by all of the provided rules.
-The runtime of each movie does not include time for previews or cleanup.
+Your system should be able to take in the details of each movie from the movie_list.json file then calculate a start and end time of each showing that abides by all of the provided rules.
+The runtime of each movie does not include time for previews or cleanup, which you must accounted for.

 You must store these calculated times in a separate json or CSV file.